 What SMART goals are

 SMART goals are widely used, both in sport and fitness training and elsewhere.
 As the popularity of the acronym has grown, so has the number of alternatives the letters stand for!
-The following is the first version I learned about 15 years ago, but many more have come out of the woodwork since then:
+The following is a version that has been around for many years, but there are several others around.

 S is for specific: You should clearly define your goals.